vuejs/docs/docs/components/props.md

 <BlogPost :author="post.author" />
 ```

-### Binding Multiple Properties Using an Object {#binding-multiple-properties-using-an-object}
+### Binding Multiple Properties Using an Object

-If you want to pass all the properties of an object as props, you can use [`v-bind` without an argument](/guide/essentials/template-syntax.html#dynamically-binding-multiple-attributes) (`v-bind` instead of `:prop-name`).
+If you want to pass all the properties of an object as props, you can use [`v-bind` without an argument](/docs/essentials/template-syntax.html#dynamically-binding-multiple-attributes) (`v-bind` instead of `:prop-name`).
 For example, given a `post` object:

 <div class="options-api">